-5 Top Weekly TSXV Stocks: Noble To Create Canada Nickel | INN
+5 Top Weekly TSXV Stocks: Noble to Create Canada Nickel | INN

 Panoro Minerals

-Panoro Minerals is a Canadian copper exploration company advancing its flagship Cotabambas copper project in the fast developing copper mining district in Southern Peru, where it has a number of other interests.
+Panoro Minerals is a Canadian copper explorer advancing its flagship Cotabambas copper project in the fast-developing copper-mining district in Southern Peru, where it has a number of other interests.

 On September 24, Panoro announced the receipt of an early deposit payment from Wheaton Precious Metals (TSX:WPM,NYSE:WPM) for gold and silver produced from Cotabambas.